- Advancement to Candidacy

 - Are in good academic standing with the University

-- Have completed at least one semester (Fall or Spring) and have earned some units
+- Have completed at least one semester (Fall or Spring) and have earned units at CSULB as an admitted student and not had a break in enrollment

 - Have not filed to graduate in the semester of requested educational leave